 Why is the IB Mathematics curriculum changing?

-The IB review and improve subject curriculums every 7 years to ensure students are equipped with skills desirable to Universities & future Employers.
+The IB review and improve subject curriculums every 7 years to ensure students are equipped with skills desirable to Universities & future employers.
 Critical thinking & problem solving, especially with the use of technology, has become an increasingly valued skill in this complex & technologically dependent world.
 The IB has incorporated more of this with the addition of the AI route.
-The curriculum change will also provide a wider choice of mathematics pathways for students as well as enabling schools with more flexibility in how they group students, schedule classes and teach the content.
+The curriculum change also provides a wider choice of mathematics pathways for students as well as enabling schools with more flexibility in how they group students, schedule classes and teach the content.

 When does the new IB Mathematics curriculum start?

-The infographic at the top of this page provides guidance on which of the new IB Mathematics subjects to select, depending on the students confidence level in mathematics and preferred university pathway.
+The infographic at the top of this page provides guidance on which of the new IB Mathematics courses to select, depending on the student’s confidence level in mathematics and preferred university pathway.
 As a general guide, students who struggle with mathematics and want to pursue university pathways not involving mathematics (e.g., Law) will be suited to AI SL.
 Conversely, students who excel at mathematics and aim to take mathematically demanding courses (e.g., engineering) may consider the AA HL subject.
 Students between this range can consider the AI HL or AA SL pathways.

 Thank you Revision Village Members